 For the moment, only a few external references, given with precaution and to be evaluated:

 - Dieter Wolf ; Dieterwolf.net ; not really on crisis-theories and imperialism; very “philosophic” on basic concepts; yet very interesting and highly critical in relation to the different academic “schools” of “Marxology” in Germany.

 - Michael Roberts Blog; blogging from a marxist economist ; with a trotskyist background and stuck in bourgeois leftism; a lot of econometrist statistics on the falling rate of profit and a lot of polemics with other empiricist leftists (whom, in general, consider that only the “private” sector is “capitalist”, in contrast to the “public” sector – implying a defense of the Russian and Chinese and other states (see for instance Socialist economic development – a review ) – and who do not even try to clarify the difference between corporate profits before and after taxation); Michael Roberts knows the Communist Left no more than some of Paul Mattick’s works; his work is accompanied by many references for further studying; for a hard to understand reaction from within the Communist Left, see: Some Clarifications on Roberts’ Idea of the Falling Rate of Profit / FD, 2020 (International Communist Tendency, with replies by Michael Roberts); from the same source: Is Capitalism Past its Sell-by Date?
 Review of Michael Roberts “The Long Depression” / Jock, 2016.
-This blog is somewhat interesting for the figures (one might however question their validity), not really for the theory behind it, and a lot of reinventing the wheel is done as sources in German are not being made use of.
+This blog by Roberts is somewhat interesting for the figures (one might however question their validity), not really for the theory behind it, and a lot of reinventing of the wheel is done as sources in German are not being made use of.
 His pious social-democrat illusions and phantasms about a prosperous and peaceful world-capitalism with a “real” united nations are quite irrelevant; while Marx wrote a “critic of political economy”, Michael Roberts writes a “marxist economy”, quite something else, and something we cannot condone.